Foodlink Career Fellowship

 About this program

 The Foodlink Career Fellowship is a one-of-a-kind culinary training program that creates a pathway to prosperity for individuals with barriers to sustainable employment.
 Fellows who are accepted into the program go through an intensive, yearlong curriculum that includes both classroom and hands-on training within Foodlink’s state-of-the-art commercial kitchen, and will graduate into middle-skills careers in the regional food industry.
-In 2019, the Fellowship became an official NYS-approved apprenticeship program.
+In 2019, the Fellowship became an official New York State Registered Apprenticeship Training program.

 Throughout the program, Fellows will spend time helping Foodlink prepare healthy meals for Rochester children, and work in the Community Kitchen’s processing center, where Foodlink continues to expand its apple-slicing operations.
 Classroom time will be spent learning culinary skills via Rouxbe, a world-renowned online culinary training program, and working on essential soft skills development.
 Fellows spend the final months of the program with a regional employer at an externship that matches their area of focus.